Skip to content

 Are there poisonous springtime plants?

 Winter is finally over!
 It’s time to get outdoors and enjoy warmer weather with the family.
 Children love to explore the outdoors.
-However, sometimes they get a little too curious with the many colorful plants and might give them a taste.
+However, sometimes they get a little too curious about the many colorful plants that might give them a taste.
 Most often, children do not swallow enough to cause serious symptoms, but if someone has ingested part of a plant, play it safe and call the Missouri Poison Center for help.
 You may try to identify the plant online, but it is best to immediately call our specially trained nurses and pharmacists for advice.
 Our experts might ask you to text us a picture so we can help identify the plant.
 Time is important and the sooner we have an identification, the quicker we can recommend the best care.

 Here are some of the most popular plants blooming throughout the spring season:

 Tulips are beautiful flowers that come in almost any color of the rainbow.
 They have bulbs that can cause skin irritation.
-Gardeners sometimes complain of “tulip fingers” that leads to tender, red fingertips.
+Gardeners sometimes complain of “tulip fingers” that lead to tender, red fingertips.
 They are nontoxic if eaten.

 Irises are well known from the famous Van Gogh painting, but many Missourians plant these in spring gardens for their deep purple-blue color.
 Similar to the daffodil bulbs, these can cause burning in the mouth and an upset stomach with vomiting or diarrhea if ingested in a significant amount.

 The pansy is a springtime flower that has soft petals ranging from yellow, blue, purple, or other colors.
-The flowers and leaves are reported to be edible, so symptoms are not expected after an ingestion.
+The flowers and leaves are reported to be edible, so symptoms are not expected after ingestion.

 A crocus is a small white flower that blooms in early spring.
 It has a small bulb and thin, grass-like leaves.
 They are relatively short, remaining close to the ground for around for about 3 weeks.
 Crocuses that bloom in the spring are considered nontoxic.

 The may apple is often found in the woods growing low to the ground with large-umbrella shaped leaves.
 A white flower gives way to a greenish fruit.
-The RIPE fruit is considered nontoxic but unripe fruit and the leaves and roots are considered poisonous, causing upset stomach, vomiting, and diarrhea.
+The ripe fruit is considered nontoxic but unripe fruit and the leaves and roots are considered poisonous, causing upset stomach, vomiting, and diarrhea.

 If you have questions about spring plants, call the Poison Help line at 1-800-222-1222.
 Specially trained nurses and pharmacists are available 24/7/365.
 The service is free and confidential.